 “When they came to the crowd, a man came up to Jesus, falling on his knees before Him and saying, “Lord, have mercy on my son, for he is a lunatic and is very ill; for he often falls into the fire and often into the water.
 I brought him to Your disciples, and they could not cure him.”
 And Jesus answered and said, “You unbelieving and perverted generation, how long shall I be with you?
 How long shall I put up with you?
 Bring him here to Me.”
 And Jesus rebuked him, and the demon came out of him, and the boy was cured at once.
 Then the disciples came to Jesus privately and said, “Why could we not drive it out?”
 And He said to them, “Because of the littleness of your faith;” – Matthew 17:14-19

 One of the sayings my wife and I learned early on in our parenting years is—a parent is only as happy as their unhappiest child.

-With that in mind, today’s Scripture reference tells the story of a desperate father whose son was very sick.
+With that in mind, today’s Scripture reference tells the story of a desperate father whose son was very sick with seizures.
 Using all his available resources, the father had found no help for his suffering son.
 He had even taken his son to Jesus’ disciples, but found no solution.
-You can imagine that this father was probably exhausted, living in constant anxiety of having no idea when another seizure might occur.
+You can imagine that this father was probably exhausted, living in constant anxiety – having no idea when another seizure might occur.

 I have a feeling that over time, the disciples began to shift from total trust in Christ to a sense of self-confidence – when it came to healing the sick.
 It was a slow shift from a ‘God-confidence’ to ‘self-confidence.’
 They probably began to use the name of Jesus just like some magic wand.
 Because the name of Jesus had worked in the past, it surely would work with this boy.
 Yet, what they didn’t realize was that, ever so subtly, their confidence had shifted to their own abilities rather than total dependence on Christ.

 God’s power is not experienced in the present because you had faith in the past.